meghapsimatrix/simhelpers/README.md

 simulations; it also includes tools for error handling and parallel computing.

-In contrast to the two packages mentioned above, our package works uses [`tidyeval`](https://tidyeval.tidyverse.org/index.html) and outputs tibbles, which can then easily be used with [`dplyr`](https://dplyr.tidyverse.org/index.html),
+In contrast to the two packages mentioned above, our package uses [`tidyeval`](https://tidyeval.tidyverse.org/index.html) and outputs tibbles, which can then easily be used with [`dplyr`](https://dplyr.tidyverse.org/index.html),